yj1910/Create-Certificate-using-DS-and-CA-in-fedora/README.md

 # Assingment Readme

+## Problem

+1. Setup your VM with DS and Dogtag PKI packages.

+2. Setup a LDAP server (Creating DS Instance)

+3. Setup a CA server (Creating PKI Subsystems)

+4. Create a certificate request using : client-cert-request  and sign the certificate using : ca-cert-request-review (Refer : Request: https://github.com/dogtagpki/pki/wiki/PKI-Client-CLI , Approve : https://github.com/dogtagpki/pki/wiki/Handling-Certificate-Request : Basic Request and Approving the Request)

+5. Try to write step 4 in a Python script.

+## Overview in readme

-In this repo, All about install a Directory Server (DS) and Certificate Authority (CA) server on a Fedora VM.
+In this repo, In this we create Directory Server (DS) and Certificate Authority (CA) server on a Fedora VM and setup a LDAP server and CA server subsystem.
 Create a certificate request and automate python script.
-For more information check the problem-statement first.
+For more about assignment check [here](https://github.com/yj1910/Create-a-DS-and-CA-servers-in-fedora-vm-and-certificate-request-and-approval-/blob/main/Assignment)

 ## Setup Fedora VM in your windows machine.